Yubo-Cao/algorithms/basic/basic/readme.md

 - And then iterate through the array `q`, if the number is smaller than the pivot, put it into `smaller`, otherwise put it into `larger`.
 - Finally, concatenate `smaller`, `pivot`, and `larger` (by copying the elements from `smaller` and `larger` to `q`).

-The above method has time complexity of $O(n)$ and space complexity of $O(n)$.
+The above method has a time complexity of $O(n)$ and space complexity of $O(n)$.
 Using 2 pointers to do the partitioning, can achieve better space complexity.

 ### Partition with 2 pointers